-Prerequisite: DEA 1855L and DES 1100.
-Corequisite: DEA 1856L.
+Prerequisite: DES 1100 and either DES 1955L or DEH 2804L.

+Corequisite: DEA 1856L or DEH 2806L.

 The course will concentrate on the advanced dental duties expected of a certified dental assistant.
 This would include sealants, placement and removal of rubber dams, polishing of clinical crowns, fabrication of temporary crowns, placement and removal of matrix bands, and amalgam polishing.